mendhak/mendhak.github.io/_posts/2020-02-18-selenium-grid-ecs.md

 * `vpc_id`: The VPC ID where the containers are to be created
 * `subnet_private_ids`: The subnet ID of a private subnet in your VPC - this is where the containers will go
 * `subnet_public_ids`: The subnet IDs of public subnets in your VPC - this is where the load balancer will go
+* `your_ip_addresses`: You can use the default for experimenting, but change it to your IP address.

 Once that's done,